Isabella Tod

 Isabella Maria Susan Tod (18 May 1836 - 8 December 1896) was a Scottish-born campaigner in Ireland for women’s civil and political equality.
-She lobbied for women’s rights to education and to property, for the dignified treatment of sex workers and, as an Irish unionist, for female suffrage.
+She lobbied for women’s rights to education and to property, for the dignified treatment of those drawn into the sex trade and, as an Irish unionist, for female suffrage.
 In 1887, her North of Ireland Suffrage Society helped secure the municipal vote for women in Belfast.

 Life

 Tod was born in Edinburgh and was educated at home by her mother, Maria Isabella Waddell, who came from County Monaghan, Ireland.
 Her father was James Banks Tod, a merchant from Edinburgh.
 In the 1850s she moved with her mother to Belfast.
 She was a contributor to the Dublin University Magazine, an independent literary and political magazine; the Presbyterian newspaper, The Banner of Ulster (under the editorship of the veteran tenant righter James MacKnight); and, in the 1880s, the Northern Whig, the liberal rival to the Belfast News Letter.

 In 1868, Tod was the only woman to give evidence to a select committee inquiry on the reform of the married women’s property law in 1868.
 In 1872, after completing a speaking tour of Ireland, and with the support of William Johnston MP and of his nationalist counterpart, Joseph Biggar MP, she established the North of Ireland Women's Suffrage Society.

 Ireland had not been included in the local government acts that enfranchised single and widowed women ratepayers in England and Scotland in 1869 and 1882 respectively.
-Determined lobbying by Tod and her society ensured that in creating a municipal franchise for the new "city" of Belfast, the 1887 Act (guided through Parliament by Johnston) conferred the vote on persons rather than men.
+Determined lobbying by Tod and her society ensured that in creating a municipal franchise for the new "city" of Belfast, the Municipal Corporation of Belfast Act 1887 (guided through Parliament by Johnston) conferred the vote on persons rather than men.
 This was eleven years before women elsewhere Ireland gained the vote in local government elections.

 In 1874, Margaret Byers Tod formed the Belfast Women's Temperance Association, and together they campaigned for secondary and tertiary education for girls.
 She had helped Byers establish The Ladies' Collegiate School Belfast (Victoria College) (1859), and was instrumental in the foundation of the Queen's Institute Dublin (1861), Alexandra College Dublin (1866), and the Belfast Ladies' Institute (1867).
-Advancing, in The Education of Girls of the Middle Classes (1874), a programme of education to prepare women for gainful employment, Tod lobbied for the inclusion of girls within the terms of the Intermediate Education act of 1878.
+Advancing, in The Education of Girls of the Middle Classes (1874), a programme of education to prepare women for gainful employment, Tod lobbied for the inclusion of girls within the terms of the Intermediate Education (Ireland) Act 1878.